Joe Scarborough and Mika Brzezinski are engaged

 Joe Scarborough and Mika Brzezinski are engaged.

 The news puts an end to years of speculation about a romance between the MSNBC co-hosts.
-The engagement was confirmed by two "sources with knowledge of the situation."
+The couple confirmed it in an interview with Vanity Fair published Thursday.

-Brzezinski and Scarborough aren't announcing it outright, at least not yet.
-The couple made no mention of the engagement on their show, "Morning Joe," on Thursday.

-But several of the show's guests congratulated them -- for recent "ratings" wins -- and an MSNBC spokesman subsequently confirmed the news.
+They made no mention of the engagement on their show, "Morning Joe," on Thursday.
+But several of the show's guests congratulated them -- for recent "ratings" wins.

 Scarborough and Brzezinski have been sitting together on the set of "Morning Joe" for 10 years.
 Almost the entire time, gossip has swirled off-set and online about whether the two are more than just colleagues.